johnelm/node-jxa/README.md

 It's OS X automation, using Javascript.

-*AppleScript* has long been the scripting language provided by Apple for automating and integrating apps on Mac OS X.  The Internet is replete with Q & A, tips and examples of how to use Applescript to automate various menial tasks, like:
+*Applescript* has long been the scripting language provided by Apple for automating and integrating apps on Mac OS X.  The Internet is replete with Q & A, tips and examples of how to use Applescript to automate various menial tasks, like:

 - Playing or managing songs in iTunes
 - Setting your iMessage status